CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/05-nosql.md

 {: .language-sql}

 <br/><br/>
-#### Fuzzy
+#### String search / Fuzzy Search
-Show me the tailnums for tail numbers starting with any character, followed by “2”, followed by 2 any character, followed by "jb"
+List records where tail numbers starting with any character, followed by “2”, followed by 2 any character, followed by "jb".
+Display only tail number in the result set:
 ```
 http://ceudsd.net:8081/solr/flightdelays/select?fl=TAIL_NUMBER&q=TAIL_NUMBER:?2??jb
 ```

-Show me destination cities (2 distance) close to "columbas"
+Fuzzy searches is based on the Damerau-Levenshtein Distance or Edit Distance algorithm.
+Fuzzy searches discover terms that are similar to a specified term without necessarily being an exact match.
+To perform a fuzzy search, use the tilde ~ symbol at the end of a single-word term

+In the next example we list records with destination city close to "columbas" by distance of 2.
+The distance referred to here is the number of term movements needed to match the specified phrase.
 ```
 http://ceudsd.net:8081/solr/flightdelays/select?fl=DEST_CITY&q=DEST_CITY:columbas~2
 ```